-Your FIRE number is equal to your annual spending multiplied by 25.
-For example, if your annual spending is $40,000 a year then your FIRE number would be $1 million dollars.
+Your FIRE number is equal to your annual expenses multiplied by 25.
+For example, if your annual spending is $40,000 a year then your FIRE number would be $1 million.
 This is assuming you will be using a 4% withdrawal strategy.

 What Is Your FIRE Number?